paralleldrive/react-feature-toggles/README.md

 ### Functions

-#### getEnabledFeatures
+#### getActiveFeatures

 `([...Feature]) => [...String]`

-Takes an array of feature objects and returns an array of enabled feature names.
+Takes an array of feature objects and returns an array of active feature names.

 #### parseQuery